 Acne and other skin conditions are inflammatory reactions.
 If you do see these flare-ups when you consume dairy, limiting consumption or avoiding it altogether can get rid of these symptoms.

-Milk specifically from cows has a higher amount of lactose than most other animal milk.
+Cow milk has a higher amount of lactose than that of most other animals.
 More than half the population has an intolerance or allergy to lactose.
 Lactose allergies look like:

 Most children with lactose allergies tend to grow out of it—and it’s also very possible for adults to develop a lactose allergy or intolerance.